ivanprytula/python-interview-prep/snake_path/pages/knowledge-scope.md

 #### Block 1: Computer Programming and Python Fundamentals

-* PCEP 1.1 Understand fundamental terms and definitions
+- PCEP 1.1 Understand fundamental terms and definitions
   - interpreting and the interpreter, compilation and the compiler, lexis, syntax and semantics
-* PCEP 1.2 Understand Python’s logic and structure
+- PCEP 1.2 Understand Python’s logic and structure
   - keywords, instructions, indenting, comments
-* PCEP 1.3 Introduce literals and variables into code and use different numeral systems
+- PCEP 1.3 Introduce literals and variables into code and use different numeral systems
   - Boolean, integers, floating-point numbers, scientific notation, strings, binary, octal, decimal, and hexadecimal numeral system, variables, naming conventions, implementing PEP-8 recommendations
-* PCEP 1.4 Choose operators and data types adequate to the problem
+- PCEP 1.4 Choose operators and data types adequate to the problem
   - numeric operators: ** * / % // + –, string operators: * +, assignments and shortcut operators, operators: unary
-      and binary, priorities and binding, bitwise operators: ~ & ^ | << >>, Boolean operators: not and or, Boolean
-      expressions, relational operators ( == != > >= < <= ), the accuracy of floating-point numbers, type casting
-* PCEP 1.5 Perform Input/Output console operations
+   ruEP 1.5 Perform Input/Output console operations
   - print(), input() functions, sep= and end= keyword parameters, int() and float() functions

 #### Block 2: Control Flow – Conditional Blocks and Loops

-* PCEP 2.1 Make decisions and branch the flow with the if instruction
+- PCEP 2.1 Make decisions and branch the flow with the if instruction
   - conditional statements: if, if-else, if-elif, if-elif-else, multiple conditional statements, nesting conditional statements
-* PCEP 2.2 Perform different types of iterations
+- PCEP 2.2 Perform different types of iterations
-    - the *pass* instruction, building loops with while, for, range(), and in; iterating through sequences, expanding loops with while-else and for-else, nesting loops and conditional statements, controlling loop execution with break and continue
+  - the _pass_ instruction, building loops with while, for, range(), and in; iterating through sequences, expanding loops with while-else and for-else, nesting loops and conditional statements, controlling loop execution with break and continue

 #### Block 3: Data Collections – Tuples, Dictionaries, Lists, and Strings

-* PCEP 3.1 Collect and process data using lists
+- PCEP 3.1 Collect and process data using lists
   - constructing vectors, indexing and slicing, the len() function, basic list methods (append(), insert(), index()) and functions (len(), sorted(), etc.), the del instruction; iterating through lists with the for loop, initializing loops; in and not in operators, list comprehensions; copying and cloning, lists in lists: matrices and cubes
-* PCEP 3.2 Collect and process data using tuples
+- PCEP 3.2 Collect and process data using tuples
   - tuples: indexing, slicing, building, immutability; tuples vs. lists: similarities and differences, lists inside tuples and tuples inside lists
-* PCEP 3.3 Collect and process data using dictionaries
+- PCEP 3.3 Collect and process data using dictionaries
   - dictionaries: building, indexing, adding and removing keys; iterating through dictionaries and their keys and values, checking the existence of keys; keys(), items() and values() methods
-* PCEP 3.4 Operate with strings
+- PCEP 3.4 Operate with strings
   - constructing strings, indexing, slicing, immutability; escaping using the \ character; quotes and apostrophes inside strings, multi-line strings, basic string functions and methods

 #### Block 4: Functions and Exceptions

-* PCEP 4.1 Decompose the code using functions
+- PCEP 4.1 Decompose the code using functions
   - defining and invoking user-defined functions and generators; the return keyword, returning results, the None keyword, recursion
-* PCEP 4.2 Organize interaction between the function and its environment
+- PCEP 4.2 Organize interaction between the function and its environment
   - parameters vs. arguments; positional, keyword and mixed argument passing; default parameter values, name scopes, name hiding (shadowing), the global keyword
-* PCEP 4.3 Python Built-In Exceptions Hierarchy
+- PCEP 4.3 Python Built-In Exceptions Hierarchy
   - BaseException, Exception, SystemExit, KeyboardInterrupt, abstractive exceptions, ArithmeticError, LookupError along with IndexError and KeyError; TypeError and ValueError exceptions, the AssertError exception along with the assert keyword
-* PCEP 4.4 Basics of Python Exception Handling
+- PCEP 4.4 Basics of Python Exception Handling
   - try-except, try-except Exception, ordering the except branches, propagating exceptions through function boundaries; delegating responsibility for handling exceptions

-# PCAP – Certified Associate in Python Programming PCAP-31-0x
+## PCAP – Certified Associate in Python Programming PCAP-31-0x

-## Objectives
+### Objectives

 1. Objectives of Entry-Level plus...
 2. Objectives of Entry-Level plus...